The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: Discussion

 Several systematic uncertainties remain in our CSFRD estimations.
 Firstly, our assumption of $A_{\rm H\alpha}=1.0$ mag is simplified and might be higher than actual values (e.g., \citealt{2013ApJ...779...34C} adopted $A_{\rm H\alpha}=0.5$).
-The $A_{\rm H\alpha}$ may also correlates with stellar mass and SFR, which could introduce additional uncertainty into the CSFRD.
+The $A_{\rm H\alpha}$ may also correlate with stellar mass and SFR, which could introduce additional uncertainty into the CSFRD.
 Secondly, the conversion from $L_{\rm H\alpha}$ to SFR may have a bias for low-mass galaxies.
 As discussed in Section \ref{subsec: Faint-end}, the increasing $L_{\rm H\alpha}/L_{\rm UV}$ ratio in low-mass galaxies could lead to SFR overestimation.
 Moreover, studies of local dwarf galaxies \citep[e.g.,][]{2009ApJ...706..599L} indicate that H$\alpha$ may under-predict the total SFR compared to UV measurements.
 Finally, we set the lower integration limit of CSFRD to $0.4 M_{\odot}~\rm yr^{-1}$ (corresponding to our detection limit).
-Integrating the star formation rate function down to the turnover luminosity of UV \citep[$M_{\rm UV}=-15.5$ mag,][]{2022ApJ...940...55B} would increase our CSFRD estimates by 9\%.